Altinity/clickhouse-regression/parquet/performance/README.md

 - `--rerun-queries` the number of times each query will be run (default: 3)
 - `--filename` determines the name of the CSV file that contains the results of the program run (default: performance.csv)
 - `--log` path to the log file where test program output will be stored
-- `--hits` determines weather the hits dataset will be used instead of the default ontime (default: False)
+- `--data` determines which dataset will be used for performance testing.
+Current possible values:  ontime, hits, nyc_taxi(default: ontime)
 - `--first-number` and `--last-number` these settings determine the size of the dataset for the parquet file with hits dataset. (default values are: first 1 and last 99)

 > [!IMPORTANT]
 > - Please specify `--clickhouse-version` in order for the program to run without issues on any ClickHouse version.
 > - If you set `--threads` to 0 it will disable parallel execution when creating a parquet file, but this will significantly increase test program runtime and potentially result in a test timeout (this setting is only used to speed up the process of generating a parquet file using ClickHouse).
-> - If you change the `--compression` value make sure DuckDB supports reading from file with this compression type.
+> - If you change the `--compression` value make sure DuckDB supports reading from files with this compression type.
 Currently `none` and `snappy` are supported both by ClickHouse and DuckDB.
 > - `--duckdb-binary-path` is a required setting, test program will throw an error if it's not specified.

 ### [Examples](#table-of-contents)